iwyg/jitimage/README.md

 ### Prefined image processing
 (will disable dynamic processing)

-You alias your image processing with predefined recepies.
+You alias your image processing with predefined recipes.

 #### Examples